timothyclifford/planet-earth/README.md

 - Difficult to tell if [ClimateFutures](https://climatefutures.io/) are in it to help or just make a buck.
 1Planet Blockchain sounds very suspicious...
 - [Target2030](https://target2030.org/) is a charitable foundation focusing on tree planting and sustainability advocacy
 - [Choose](https://chooose.today/) offer offsetting subscriptions for individuals and businesses
-- [Trump Forest](https://trumpforest.com/) unfortunately now inactive but was a tree planting project aimed to combat (and probably annoy) the environmental policies of Trump
+- [Trump Forest](https://trumpforest.com/) unfortunately now inactive but was a tree planting project aimed to combat (and probably annoy) the environmental policies of Trump.
+[Here](https://www.nationofchange.org/topics/trump-forest/) are two articles describing the project.
 - [Eden Reforestation Projects](https://edenprojects.org/) reduces extreme poverty and restores healthy forests by employing local villagers to plant millions of trees every year
 - [GoClimateNeutral](https://www.goclimateneutral.org/) offer offsetting in projects in developing countries
 - [Nori](https://nori.com/) is the world’s only carbon dioxide removal marketplace.
 Essentially a 2-sided marketplace enabling carbon removal suppliers to connect directly with buyers, improving efficiency and reducing costs